libp2p/docs/content/guides/getting-started/browser-to-browser.md

 - WebSockets: this works well and is broadly adopted by libp2p implementations, but requires the bootstrapper to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 Another disadvantage of Secure WebSockets is that it results in double encryption (TLS and Noise) with libp2p.
 - WebTransport: Supported by [Chrome, Firefox and Opera](https://caniuse.com/webtransport), but not Safari.
-- WebRTC: Supported by most browser
+- WebRTC: Supported by most browsers
 - [WebRTC-direct](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct): Supported by all browsers that support WebRTC.

 While **js-libp2p in node.js** supports: